 13. By using this website, you agree that the sole location and forum for any dispute resolution will be the courts of England and Wales, UK.

-15. We do not give permission to advertisers to use our online form.
-This is deemed to be spam by us and we do not want such use of online forms.
+15. We do not give permission to advertisers to use our online form to contact us.
+This is deemed to be spam by us and we do not want such use of online forms as it is disruptive.
 We deny the right of anyone to send spam or commercial advertising to us via our online form.
 We consider this to be an act of abuse of our website, which is dedicated to clients who seek legal services.
 Bots or people that send advertising messages via our contact form are strictly prohibited from using our contact form.